-The distress cancel procedure consists of the cancel operation.
-The cancel operation consists of a DSC cancel (a self-addressed distress alert acknowledgement) followed by a voice cancel on channel 16.
+The distress cancel procedure consists of the cancel operation on all bands utilized by the distress alert attempts.
+The cancel operation consists of a DSC cancel (a self-addressed distress alert acknowledgement) followed by a voice cancel on the corresponding frequency of subsequent communication.
+The phrase "voice cancel" refers to the part of the cancel done over the subsequent communication frequencies whether it is by radio telephony or on MF and MF/HF by data.